haraldk/TwelveMonkeys/README.md

 or other ImageIO plugins as well.

 Another safe option, is to place the JAR files in the application server's shared or common lib folder.

+##### Jakarta Servlet Support

+For those transitioning from the old `javax.servlet` to the new `jakarta.servlet` package, there is a separate dependency available.
+It contains exactly the same servlet classes as mentioned above, but built against the new Jakarta EE packages.
+The dependency has the same group name and identifier as before, but a `jakarta` *classifier* appended, to distinguish it from the non-Jakarta package.

+See the [Maven dependency example](#maven-dependency-example) for how to enable it with Maven.
+Gradle or other build tools will have similar options.

 #### Including the plugins in a "fat" JAR